Creo (Pro/Engineer) vs. SolidWorks — More Fuel in the Debate

 - Structural Weldments in SolidWorks.
 Going along with multiple bodies, beams are an excellent example.
 You can create the whole structure in one part and SW handles BOM and Drawings just fine.
 (Creo has a module for this, at extra cost, but I have not used it.
 From what I’ve read, it’s not as good, but don’t quote me on that.)

 - Sketches in SolidWorks.
-This is a favorite to love and hate.
+This is a favorite to love and hate — from both perspectives.
 Sketches are required for everything.
-I love that it treats them separately when you delete features and I love that they all show easily (simple parts) — but I hate that they are so difficult to work with in complex models as you figure out which ones are where to hide or unhide or select if you want to reference them.
+I love that it treats them separately when you delete features.
+I also love that sketches show easily (in simple parts).
+However, I hate that sketches are so difficult to work with in complex models as you figure out which ones are where — to hide or unhide or select then as references.
 (See references above.)
 I hate that to keep control of a large model you often have sketches on top of sketches which makes it hard to select the right one.

 - Feature Kaleidoscope in Creo.
 Way back with Wildfire, PTC introduced features that don’t have to be any one thing — a feature can be a cut, a protrusion or a surface — and change from one to another simply.
 The ability to change from solid protrusion to cut to surface is so powerful.